YiweiT/UWB-DistributedComputing-ToDoList4MultiUser/ToDoLists/README.md

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see your applications health enter url `http://localhost:8081/users/healthcheck`

+Database Connection Check
+---

+To see your applications database connection, enter url `http://localhost:8081/users/dbConnectionCheck`

+Add a new user to the db
+---

+To add a new user to the db, enter url `http://localhost:8081/users/addUser?usename=<username>&password=<password>`

+Log in a user
+---

+To log in, enter url `http://localhost:8081/users/logIn?usename=<username>&password=<password>`

+Reset password
+---

+To reset password, enter url `http://localhost:8081/users/resetPassword?usename=<username>&oldPassword=<oldPassword>&newPassword=<newPassword>`